aquasecurity/cloudsploit/README.md

 ```

 ## Setup
-To begin using the scanner, edit the index.js file with your AWS key, secret, and optionally (for temporary credentials), a session token.
+To begin using the scanner, edit the `index.js` file with your AWS key, secret, and optionally (for temporary credentials), a session token.
 You can also set a file containing credentials or load them via environment variables.
 To determine the permissions associated with your credentials, see the [permissions section below](#permissions).
-In the list of plugins, comment out any plugins you do not wish to run.
+In the list of plugins in the `exports.js` file, comment out any plugins you do not wish to run.
 Then save and run ```node index.js```.

 ### Cross Account Roles
 When using the [hosted scanner](https://cloudsploit.com/scan), you'll need to create a cross-account IAM role.
 Cross-account roles enable you to share access to your account with another AWS account using the same policy model that you're used to.
 The advantage is that cross-account roles are much more secure than key-based access, since an attacker who steals a cross-account role ARN still can't make API calls unless they also infiltrate the authorized AWS account.